-As an employer or business (including proprietor and their spouse, partner and their spouse, a director that does not receive a Canada Revenue Agency T4 income tax slip), you are not personally covered if you're injured at work.
+As an employer or business (including proprietor and their spouse, partner and their spouse, a director), you are not personally covered if you're injured at work.
 However, you can protect yourself by purchasing optional personal coverage.

 Sole proprietorship or partnership